SDWebImage/SDWebImageSwiftUI/README.md

 If you need animated image, `AnimatedImage` is the one to choose.
 Remember it supports static image as well, you don't need to check the format, just use as it.

 But, because `AnimatedImage` use `UIViewRepresentable` and driven by UIKit, currently there may be some small incompatible issues between UIKit and SwiftUI layout and animation system.
 We try our best to match SwiftUI behavior, and provide the same API as `WebImage`, which make it easy to switch between these two types.

+For more information, it's really recommended to check our demo below, to learn detailed API usage.

 ## Demo